l3-team/CasGuardBundle/README.md

     controller: L3\Bundle\CasBundle\Controller\LogoutController::logoutAction
 ```

-In Symfony 5 or Symfony6, you must create a logout route in your DefaultController in your application:
+In Symfony 5 or Symfony6 or Symfony7, you must create a logout route in your DefaultController in your application:
 ```
     /**
      * @Route("/logout", name="logout")